ryanr158/429finalproject/README.md

 # Sign Language Recognition: Static ASL to Word-Level Classification

-This repository contains a two-phase ASL recognition system:
+This repository contains a ASL recognition system:
 - static alphabet classification using ResNet-18, and
 - dynamic word-level recognition using temporal models.